 The @StartRule of the rule package must specify @InMesh annotation to indicate that it is intended for multipatch geometry.

 The properties exposed by the rule package are shown in the pane.
 Symbol properties in a rule package whose name and data type match feature attribute fields are automatically connected to that field.

 The properties of the procedural rule have a default value, which is shown next to each property.
-But, the power of procedural symbology comes when you connect some of these properties to fields in the data, or write expressions.
-To do this, click the No attribute mapping defined button next to a property.
-The Set attribute mapping dialog box opens.
-Here, you can choose a field, or write an expression in Arcade or VBScript by clicking the Set an expression button .
+But the power of procedural symbology comes when you connect some of these properties to fields in the data, or write expressions.
+To do either of these, click the No attribute mapping defined button next to a property.
+On the Set attribute mapping dialog box choose a field, or write an expression in Arcade or VBScript by clicking the Set an expression button .